 - Crossing the Israeli border from Eilat to Aqaba

-Depending on how many of these attractions you want to see in one visit and how thoroughly, we recommend between 5 to 10 days.
+Depending on how many of these attractions you want to see in one visit and how thoroughly, we recommend allowing between 5 to 10 days for a Jordan family vacation.
 Of course, longer is always encouraged, but we know many families try to fit a visit to Jordan during a school break and flight schedules.

 If you visit for anything less than nine days, you will undoubtedly need to miss some things off your Jordan Itinerary:

-- A 9-day family itinerary for Jordan – ideal for those mid-term school breaks
+- A 9-day family itinerary for Jordan – ideal for those half-term school breaks

 - A 5-day family highlights tour of Jordan – a great one for easter holidays, Eid and long weekends